Safety-Aligned Weights Are Not Enough: Refusal-Teacher-Guided Finetuning Enhances Safety and Downstream Performance under Harmful Finetuning Attacks: Additional Experiments

-Our settings assume that aligned LLMs are unavailable, and thus we train the ReFT model independently during teacher preparation stage.
-However, in real-world scenarios, many aligned models already exist, such as Llama3-8B-Instruct~\cite{llama3modelcard}, Gemma2-9B-it~\cite{team2024gemma}, and Qwen2-7B-Instruct~\cite{qwen2}.
-To evaluate the potential of using aligned LLMs as the ReFT model, we measure harmful scores and finetuning accuracy when using the aligned LLMs both as the ReFT model and as the base model.
-As a result, Table~\ref{tab:aligned_model} shows that aligned LLMs can support classifying harmful prompts and distilling alignment knowledge, resulting in improvements in both harmful score and finetuning accuracy compared to their zero-shot performance.
+Our settings assume that safety-aligned LLMs are unavailable, and thus we train the Ref-Teacher model independently during teacher preparation stage.
+However, in real-world scenarios, many safety-aligned models already exist, such as Llama3-8B-Instruct~(\cite{dubey2024llama3herdmodels}), Gemma2-9B-it~(\cite{team2024gemma}), and Qwen2-7B-Instruct~(\cite{team2024qwen2}).
+To evaluate the potential of using the safety-aligned LLMs as the Ref-Teacher model, we measure harmful scores and finetuning accuracy when using the aligned LLMs both as the Ref-Teacher model and as the base model.
+As a result, Table~\ref{tab:aligned_model} shows that safety-aligned LLMs can support classifying harmful prompts and distilling alignment knowledge, resulting in improvements in both harmful score and finetuning accuracy compared to their zero-shot performance.
 Nevertheless, their suboptimal classification accuracy limits the performance enhancement.
-In addition, Table~\ref{tab:aligned_model} indicates that LlamaGuard3~\cite{dubey2024llama3herdmodels}, a model specifically designed to classify harmful and harmless prompts, can also be used as a ReFT model.
-For this experiment, Llama3-8B is used as the base model.
-These findings highlight both the practical feasibility of using existing aligned models as the ReFT model and the importance of a separate teacher preparation stage for maximizing classification performance.
+In addition, Table~\ref{tab:aligned_model} indicates that LlamaGuard3~(\cite{dubey2024llama3herdmodels}), a model specifically designed to classify harmful and harmless prompts, can also be used as a Ref-Teacher model.
+These findings highlight both the practical feasibility of using existing safety-aligned models as the Ref-Teacher model and the importance of a separate teacher preparation stage for alignment distillation and maximizing classification accuracy.